ccozad/interview-code-challenges/PlusOne/README.md

 # Overview

 This programming challenge is to implement the addition algorithm on an array of digits.
 There might be many digits that are large than what can fit in number for a language.
 To simplify we'll only handle adding one.

+# General Approach

+Implement the grade school algorithm for adding large numbers by hand.

+1. Add one to the rightmost digit, note any carry
+2. Keep adding the carry to each digit to the left
+3. Add a zero to the rightmost position if there is a carry left over (99 becomes 100)

 # Run